DDoS: A Graph Neural Network based Drug Synergy Prediction Algorithm: Experiment setup and results

-$1)$ Atomic number: Number of protons found in the nucleus of this atom. $2)$ Chirality (chiral tag): Whether they are superimposable on their mirror image or not. $3)$ Degree of the atom in the molecule including Hs (hydrogen atoms).
+For each drug in the \textit{DrugComb} database, a chemical representation string ($\mathrm{SMILES}$) was included.
+Using the \textit{RDKit} cheminformatics software package~\citep{landrum2016rdkit} we then extracted the following features for each atom in the chemical structure of a drug: $1)$ Atomic number: Number of protons found in the nucleus of this atom. $2)$ Chirality (chiral tag): Whether they are superimposable on their mirror image or not. $3)$ Degree of the atom in the molecule including Hs (hydrogen atoms).
 The degree of an atom is defined to be its number of directly-bonded neighbors.
-The degree is independent of bond orders. $4)$ Formal charge. $5)$ Total number of Hs (explicit and implicit) on the atom. $6)$ Number of radical electrons. $7)$ Hybridization of the atom. $8)$ Whether the atom is aromatic or not. $9)$ Whether the atom is in ring or not.
+The degree is independent of bond orders. $4)$ Formal charge. $5)$ Total number of Hs (explicit and implicit) on the atom. $6)$ Number of radical electrons. $7)$ Hybridization of the atom. $8)$ Whether the atom is aromatic or not. $9)$ Whether the atom is in the ring or not.

-Therefore, for a given chemical structure of a drug with $R$ atoms we constructed a $R \times 9$ feature matrix, where $R$ is the number of atoms (nodes) of the chemical structure graph.

-Additionally, we constructed for each drug an $R \times R$ binary adjacency matrix $A$, which contained the structural information of each chemical compound.
+Therefore, for a given chemical structure of a drug with $N_a$ atoms we constructed a $N_a \times 9$ node feature matrix, where $N_a$ is the number of atoms (nodes) of the chemical structure graph.
+Additionally, we constructed for each drug an $N_a \times N_a$ binary adjacency matrix $A$, which contained the structural information of each chemical compound.
 Particularly, this matrix has a value of $1$ at each position where two atoms are forming a bond, otherwise it is $0$s.